United Rugby Championship: Name

+The genesis of the League can be traced to 1999 when two Scottish districts joined the professional Welsh Premier Division, creating the Welsh–Scottish League, which does not form part of the continuity of the competition known as URC, but is the acknowledged precursor to it.
+When the Welsh-Scottish league was disbanded to create a similar competition with the provincial clubs from Ireland three years later, the new competition became known as the Celtic League The league was sponsored by Irish cider makers Magners from the 2006–07 season until 2010–11, and was referred to as the Magners League (or in the Republic of Ireland the Bulmer's League as the same sponsor traded under a different name there).
+At the start of the 2010–11 season, the league expanded from 10 to 12 teams, by adding two Italian teams, the first step outside the Celtic nations who had formed the league.

-Beginning with the creation of the Welsh–Scottish League in 1999, the league became known as the Celtic League when it grew to include teams from Ireland, Scotland and Wales.
-The league was sponsored by Irish cider makers Magners from the 2006–07 season until 2010–11.
-At the start of the 2010–11 season, the league expanded from 10 to 12 teams, adding two Italian teams.
-Following the end of Magners' sponsorship, the league was sponsored by RaboDirect from 2011–12 through to 2013–14.
-The Pro12 name was adopted in 2011 to reflect that the league now included teams from outside the Celtic nations.
-A further expansion to 14 teams (and the subsequent renaming to Pro14) took place from the 2017–18 season, with two South African teams joining the Championship until the 2019–20 season.
-The recent sponsorship deal with Guinness began at the beginning of the 2014–15 season, and concluded after the Pro14 Rainbow Cup in July 2021.
-Following the rebranding to the United Rugby Championship or the URC for short, the league formed a new partnership with Roc Nation.
+Following the end of Magners' sponsorship, the league adopted a Pro12 branding to acknowledge the move beyond the Celtic nations, with RaboDirect coming on board as naming sponsor of the Rabobank Pro12 from 2011–12 through to 2013–14.
+A further expansion to 14 teams (and the subsequent renaming to Pro14) took place from the 2017–18 season, with two South African teams not competing in the Super rugby competition joining the Championship until the 2019–20 season.
+The sponsorship deal with Guinness began at the beginning of the 2014–15 season as the Guinness Pro14, and concluded after the Guinness Pro14 Rainbow Cup in July 2021.
+Following the arrival of the four South African Super Rugby franchises (and the departure of the two existing South African teams) a further rebranding to the United Rugby Championship (or the URC for short) occurred, while the league formed a new partnership with Roc Nation.
+BKT and Vodacom secured naming rights the following season.